github/octocatalog-diff/doc/optionsref.md

 ```
 Usage: octocatalog-diff [command line options]
-    -n, --hostname HOSTNAME          Use PuppetDB facts from last run of hostname
+    -n HOSTNAME1[,HOSTNAME2[,...]],  Use PuppetDB facts from last run of a hostname or a comma separated list of multiple hostnames
+        --hostname
         --basedir DIRNAME            Use an alternate base directory (git checkout of puppet repository)
     -f, --from FROM_BRANCH           Branch you are coming from
     -t, --to TO_BRANCH               Branch you are going to